 Niagara Moon Explores Sound In New Album: Good Dreams

-Good Dreams the upcoming album Niagara Moon sets out to follow in the footsteps of symphonic pop classics like Pet Sounds or The Soft Bulletin — only in this case, it was made alone under quarantine.
+Good Dreams the album Niagara Moon sets out to follow in the footsteps of symphonic pop classics like Pet Sounds or The Soft Bulletin — only in this case, it was made alone under quarantine.

 It all began when Niagara Moon’s alter ego Thomas Erwin was having trouble getting to sleep again.
 It was like back when they were a child, having watched that scene from Brave Little Toaster (you know the one…) Though now, it was spurred on by the new daily reality of isolation and uncertainty.
 However, Thomas also remembered a secret sleep-aid technique that had worked wonders back in those days.